 You can study with one of Aviation Australia’s English pathway providers to help you improve your English skills to meet the minimum English requirements for entry to the diploma.

-Please contact our international department here for more information: [email protected]
+Please contact our customer experience team here for more information: [email protected].

 To enrol in the diploma, students will need to show evidence of completion of Year 12 or equivalent, with a pass in Mathematics (at minimum Year 10 or equivalent).